kirthi1313/Online-Pizza-Ordering-App/README.md

 	node index.js
 Now, the server is running in localhost:3000 in your machine

-3.To run the client, open the client folder in Visual Studio Code and run the following commands in the terminal:
+3. To run the client, open the client folder in Visual Studio Code and run the following commands in the terminal: npm i npm start
-	npm i
-	npm start
-Now, the client is up in localhost:4200 by default 4.Run the scripts in script file to create all the tables and functions required by the application to be available in the Database.
+Now, the client is up in localhost:4200 by default
+4. Run the scripts in script file to create all the tables and functions required by the application to be available in the Database.

-5.The client now fetches the data from the PostgreSQL Database by connecting to the server running in the localhost:3000 port.
+5. The client now fetches the data from the PostgreSQL Database by connecting to the server running in the localhost:3000 port.

-6.The ordering application is now up and running in your machine!
+6. The ordering application is now up and running in your machine!